clblamires/ninesjournal/_posts/2020-01-13-number-eight-sends-his-regards.md

 “You are a good friend.”

 We sat in silence for a while longer.
 After a moment, we heard Hebo singing in the common room downstairs.
-He sang about the Great Ones and our travels.
-He wove the tale of the Foul Spawn’s defeat.
+He sang about the Great Ones and our travels, and the tale of the Foul Spawn’s defeat.

 “Do you know who this person is?
 The one looking for you?”
 I asked as Hebo’s song finished.